HerrNamenlos123/BatteryTemplateProject/README.md

 ## How to use

- - Open a command prompt in the target directory
+ - Open a command prompt within the target directory
  - `git clone https://github.com/HerrNamenlos123/BatteryTemplateProject.git .`
  - Doubleclick `generate-win.bat`, enter a project name and start developing :P